royalgraphx/DarwinKVM/docs/_infocenter/06-FetchingInstaller/01-Recovery/03-Installation.md

 OpenCore Menu, shows recoveryOS detected.

 {: .headsup }
-Booting from the RecoveryOS image on the OpenCore Disk Image, is known to take anywhere from a few seconds, to a minute to load!
+Booting from the RecoveryOS image on the OpenCore Disk Image, is known to take anywhere from a few seconds, to 2 minutes to load!
 You are not frozen.
 Simply wait for macOS to finish loading.
+OpenCore is copying the DMG to RAM, and this process can take a while.

 <a href="https://raw.githubusercontent.com/royalgraphx/DarwinKVM/main/docs/assets/OpenCoreVMBootRecovery.png"><img src="../../../../assets/OpenCoreVMBootRecovery.png" alt=""></a>